Overview on Sequential Control and Conditional Control Statements in PL/SQL

 To avoid CASE_NOT_FOUND error, the conditions specified must cover all cases so that it is impossible for none of it to be satisfied.

-form of CASE statement is searched CASE statement, which has the syntax:
+An advanced form of CASE statement is searched CASE statement, which has the syntax:

 This has no selector.
 Also the search condition in the WHEN clause must only yield a Boolean vale.
 The search conditions are executed in sequence and whichever yields true the corresponding statements are executed and control passes to next statement and not subsequent WHEN clause.
 The ELSE clause function is similar to that of the general CASE statement specified earlier.